ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ###

-## How to make Chirp! work locally
+## How to Run Chirp!
+Locally

-## How to run test suite locally

-To run the chirp application locally, you will need to setup the environment first.
+To run the Chirp application locally, you will first need to set up your environment.

 ### Setting up the Chirp application

 - Clone the Git repository using `git clone https://github.com/ITU-BDSA2024-GROUP29/Chirp.git`
 - Install dotnet 9 [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download)

-### Install the dependencies
+### Install Dependencies

 To restore and install the project dependencies, navigate to the project root directory and run: `dotnet restore`

-### Set up Application User Secret
+### Setting up Application User Secret

-- Go to directory `cd .\src\Chirp.Razor\`
+- Navigateto directory `cd .\src\Chirp.Razor\`
 - `dotnet user-secrets init`
 - `dotnet user-secrets set "authentication:github:clientSecret" "3953dca60cd3ab410fe0649ae2d02c71160eeff1" `
 - `dotnet user-secrets set "authentication:github:clientId" "Ov23liqlfyf9uGVeeLpF" `

 ### Starting the Application

-- Go to the Directory `cd .\src\Chirp.Razor\ `
+- Navigate to the Chirp.Razor directory: `cd .\src\Chirp.Razor\ `
-- Run dotnet command `dotnet run`
+- Run the application with the following command: `dotnet run`
-- Local IP will appear in the terminal, something like this `http://localhost:5273`
+- You will see the local IP displayed in the terminal, similar to: `http://localhost:5273`

 > [!NOTE]
 > The application relies on several dependencies defined in the .csproj file.
 These include: